Using Human Pose Estimation in Fitness & Rehab Therapy Apps

 2D representation of a Albert Einstein body pose

 There are three common types of human models: skeleton-based model, contour-based, and volume-based.
-The skeleton-based model is the most used one in human pose estimation because of its flexibility.
-This is because it consists of a set of joints like ankles, knees, shoulders, elbows, wrists, and limb orientations comprising the skeletal structure of a human body.
+The skeleton-based model is currently the most commonly used one in human pose estimation because of its flexibility.

 Body models in human pose estimation